 Anna is a Physician Assistant student at McMaster University, having completed her MBA in Health Services Management in 2017.
 As a healthcare professional, she has worked in various organizations across the GTHA in quality improvement and project management roles.
 She is passionate about giving back to the communities she is a part of, spending her time volunteering with various student and community organizations.
 As a feminist, Anna firmly believes in the mission, vision, and values of the YWCA Hamilton.
 When women and girls are empowered to succeed, we can do remarkable things.
 The YWCA Hamilton plays a critical role in our community and Anna looks forward to supporting and helping it continue to achieve its goals.

 Charlotte Yates, Past President

 Charlotte Yates came to Hamilton in 1987 as a professor at McMaster University, where she was Dean of the Faculty of Social Sciences.
-She is currently the Provost and Vice President (Academic) at the University of Guelph.
+She is currently the President and Vice-Chancellor at the University of Guelph.
 She has always been active in the Hamilton community, including co-leading a living wage campaign.
 As a feminist and community activist, she strongly supports the YWCA’s mission.

 Alison Horton, Member

 Alison Horton is the Academic Vice President of Mohawk College.
 Alison is thrilled to be joining the Board of the YWCA in order to actively contribute to the empowerment of women and girls within this community.
 Her interest in feminism and diversity began during her post-secondary career, and has continued through both her roles as an educator and college administrator.
 Alison sees the YWCA as a critical influencer of the exciting changes occurring in the City of Hamilton.